 - Mama Bear: In retrospect, stomping on Sayoko with your mecha doesn't seem like such a good idea, does it, Iczer-2?

 - Moral Myopia: The Cthulhu are very prone to this.
-Sepia's grief over Cobalt's death is a Tear Jerker for sure, but Sepia forgets that her beloved was mass-murdering Earthlings.
+Sepia's grief over Cobalt's death is sad, but Sepia forgets that her beloved was mass-murdering Earthlings.
 Possibly justified by the fact that the Cthulhu simply don't think killing humans is evil, just as we humans don't think killing cockroaches is evil.

 - No Ending: While all of the anime and Drama CD works had proper conclusions, the prequel manga Golden Warrior Iczer One, and the alternate universe manga Legend of the Iczers, never had proper conclusions and both ended on a cliffhanger.
 Hilariously enough, Hirano himself hung a lampshade on this in Legend of the Iczers.

 - Oddly Named Sequel 2: Electric Boogaloo: Iczer-3 is the second OVA.